danieljanderson/Life_game/notes.md

+I might need to work on the scaling of skills.  it might be too easy to get jobs.  like for example if (randomnumber is > 3) skill + 1 if(randomnumber is > 8) skill + 2 if (random number is =10) skill  + 3

+the above example might also work for taking away skills

 ## Notes on the Person Class
 Add a way the person can gain charisma move apply to the Event Class